rhyzJ/rhyzJ/README.md

 ## 🌟 A Little Bit About Me

 -  **Green Thumb  🌱**  When I’m not coding, you’ll find me in the garden, growing veggies (currently obsessed with growing watermelons 🍉 and rockmelons 🍈 ).
--  **Animal Enthusiast  🐾** A s a former vet assistant, animals hold a special place in my heart.
+-  **Animal Enthusiast  🐾** As a former vet assistant, animals hold a special place in my heart.
 -  **AI Integration  💡**  Love learning about the sustainable and ethical use of AI integration in my projects.

 ---